 - We've now seen the price drop as low as £399/AU$690

-The phone launched at £499.99/AU$899, but we've already seen the price drop down to £399/$690.
-That price puts it below the likes of the Samsung Galaxy S8, but still very much in high-end territory just above the OnePlus 5T.
+The phone launched at £499.99/AU$899, but we've already seen the price drop down to £399/AU$690.
+That price puts it below the likes of the Samsung Galaxy S8, but still very much in high-end territory around the OnePlus 5T.

 - Dual-sensor rear camera that can take great bokeh images